PitchLog BETA

 Keep time without leaving practice

-Use the built-in metronome for steady reps, tap tempo, and quick BPM changes in the same workflow.
+Use the built-in metronome for steady reps, tap tempo, and quick BPM changes without switching tools.

 PitchLog metronome controls with tempo, tap tempo, and accent settings